aashish2894/yearbook_project/README.md

 	run.py
 	util.py
 output
-	TODO: output the yearbook/geo test file
+	TODO: output the yearbook test file
-	geo_test_label.txt
 	yearbook_test_label.txt
 ```

 ## Evaluation
 ### Data setup
-Download the data from the link and store it in data folder as described in the folder structure.
+Download the data from the link http://www.cs.utexas.edu/~philkr/cs395t/yearbook.zip and store it in data folder as described in the folder structure.

 ### Models
 Train the model and put the model in the `Model` folder